 For the past year and a half, I’ve been using PartyChat to participate in multi-user chats with friends.
-PartyChat essentially provides IRC type functional via GTalk and has been a great way to have on going conversations throughout the day while avoiding 100+ email threads.
+PartyChat essentially provides IRC type functional via GTalk and has been a great way to have ongoing conversations throughout the day while avoiding 100+ email threads.

 Admittedly I could’ve just downloaded the PartyChat java source, compiled it, and ran it on my own set of servers, but where is the fun in that?
-I figured rolling my own chat bot would give me the opportunity to do more than address some of the availability issues I was having.
-Starting up Chatsworth provides me a non-trivial project that I can use to explore different software development concepts and techniques as well as get some code and design samples out on the web.
+I figured creating a chatbot would allow me to do more than address some of the availability issues I was having.
+Chatsworth provides me a non-trivial project that I can use to explore different software development concepts and techniques as well as get some code and design samples out on the web.
 So if you’re in the market for group chat in GTalk, give Chatsworth a try.